 Governance - CONGAD - Consortium

-At the heart of a necessary humanitarian transition in Senegal, the desire for empowerment has been the mainstay of the governance of civil society organizations, and the founding principle of the first NGOs consortium in this country.
-However it is historically challenged by a dependence on a demanding international and national ethical context.
+At the heart of a necessary humanitarian transition in Senegal, the desire for empowerment has been the guiding principle behind the governance of civil society organizations.
+A founding principle of the first NGO consortium in Senegal, it has historically been called into question.

-The setting up of governance tools, and more particularly of “good governance” standards, has been a permanent source of legitimation and a means of recognition for NGOs.
-But, their insufficient appropriation, and survival logic have ultimately undermined NGOs will, possibility and capacity to be autonomous and to accompany the population in this quest.
+The implementation of governance tools, and more specifically of “good governance” standards, appears to be a permanent source of legitimization and a means of recognition for NGOs.
+However, their low level of appropriation and the logic of survival have ended up undermining any willingness, possibility or capacity of NGOs to be autonomous themselves and to accompany grassroots populations in this quest.